 Wacom's cheapest LCD tablet ever also comes with the cordless, battery-free One pen that you never need to recharge.
 With an impressive 4,096 pressure levels, while not as outstanding as the Pro Pen 2, still allow for a natural feel when designing.
 Unusually, The One also supports third-party stylus from other companies if you want to switch things up.

 Wacom Intuos and Intuos Pro deals

-As you'd expect, the Intuos is the cheaper of the two, with the Small costing a meagre $79.95.
+The Intuos is the cheaper of the two, with the Small costing a mere $79.95.
 It also comes bundled with Corel Painter Essentials, Corel Aftershot and Clip Studio Paint Pro, which gives you some high quality apps to get playing with.
-The downsides to the basic Intuos are that the stylus included doesn't feature tilt sensitivity, nor goes it have an eraser on the top like Wacom's Pro pens.
+The downsides to the basic Intuos are that the stylus included doesn't feature tilt sensitivity, nor does it have an eraser on the top like Wacom's Pro pens.

 The Intuos Pro comes in three sizes, Small, Medium and Large.
 This range includes a touch ring and more ExpressKeys.
 However, the most important upgrade is the inclusion of a Pro Pen 2, bringing with it the enhanced pressure sensitivity, tilt functionality and the eraser that's lacking from its junior counterpart.
 It also supports multi-touch gestures.
 Read our Wacom Intuos Pro review for more info.